JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 ```julia
 Bref = @spawnat :any rand(1000,1000)^2;
 ```
 2. It is not only volume of data (in terms of the number of bytes), but also a complexity of objects that are being sent.
-Serialization can be very time consuming, an efficient converstion to something simple might be wort
+Serialization can be very time consuming, an efficient converstion to something simple might be worth
 ```julia
 using BenchmarkTools
 @everywhere begin